reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-KafkaAdmin bean is responsible for creating new topics in our broker.
-With Spring Boot KafkaAdmin bean is automatically registered, so no need to register explicitly.
+KafkaAdmin bean is responsible for creating new topics in our broker. **With Spring Boot KafkaAdmin bean is automatically registered, so no need to register explicitly.**

-You can add a NewTopic @Bean for each topic to the application context.
-We can make use of TopicBuilder to create these beans.
-KafkaAdmin also increases the number of partitions if it is found that an existing topic has fewer partitions than NewTopic.numPartitions.
+We can add a `NewTopic` `@Bean` for each topic to the application context.
+We can make use of `TopicBuilder` to create these beans.
+KafkaAdmin also increases the number of partitions if it is found that an existing topic has fewer partitions than `NewTopic.numPartitions`.
 For our example we'll be creating 5 topics '`reflectoring-1`', '`reflectoring-2`', '`reflectoring-3`', '`reflectoring-user`' and '`reflectoring-others`' as shown above.

 ## Sending Records

-### with Kafka Template
+### Using Kafka Template

 ```java
 @Component